 No tools are required and this bed frame assembles in minutes, it even offers SmartBase headboard brackets for connecting a headboard – purchase separately.
 The entire frame measures 80 by 60 inches with 13 inches of clearance for added storage; with its unique bracing and full steel design this bed can support up to 500 pounds.

-This deluxe metal frame looks great in any bedroom and can be purchased with a bed frame and even in a beige color; it’s also much more affordable than many offer easy-assembly platform bed frames.
+This deluxe frame looks great in any bedroom and can be purchased with a bed frame and even in a beige color; it’s also much more affordable than many offer easy-assembly platform bed frame.
 Purchase comes with a worry-free 5 year limited warranty from a trusted company that pioneers bedroom comfort.

 This is the first low bed frame on our list with little under-bed clearance; the perk is that a mattress will rest lower to the ground in houses and apartments with lower ceilings, while the drawback is less storage space under a bed.
 For children a bed lower to the ground is also more ideal because it’s safer and easier to climb into.